lelutin/puppet-asterisk/README.md

 }
 ```

+In order to simplify the module, we're actually not validating that the options
+passed in are valid ones and expect this validation to be done by the user.

-We encourage users to use strings as hash keys since some Asterisk options have
+We encourage users to use strings as hash keys as in the example above since
-dashes in their name and dashes are prohibited in hash keys as symbols.
+some Asterisk options have dashes in their name and dashes are prohibited in
+puppet DSL symbols.

 Some options should always be arrays: the option can be specified in the
 configuration file more than once to declare more values.
 Those options will
-generally be set in the hashes that define default values (see in each section
+always be set in the hashes that define default values (see in each section
 below) as arrays either containing a number of strings, or being empty.
-We
+The
-enforce that those options be arrays since we need to iterate over them in
+module enforces that those options be arrays since it needs to iterate over them
-templates.
+in templates.
 Empty arrays mean that the option should not appear in the
 configuration file.

 Default values are taken from Debian's default configuration files.